software-mansion/react-native-reanimated/docs/docs/testing.md

 ## Setup

-To your `jest-setup.js` file add the following line:
+Add the following line to your `jest-setup.js` file:
 ```js
 require('./node_modules/react-native-reanimated/src/reanimated2/jestUtils').setUpTests();
 ```
-`setUpTests({ fps: 60 })` can take optional config argument with specific frameRate.
-By default it is 60fps.
+`setUpTests()` can take optional config argument.
+Default config is `{ fps: 60 }`, setting framerate to 60fps.

-To be sure, check your `jest.config.js` file to contains:
+To be sure, check if your `jest.config.js` file contains:
 ```js
 ...
 preset: 'react-native',